-La. woman denied an abortion for fetus without skull says she’ll seek the procedure out of state
+La. woman, denied an abortion for fetus without skull, says she'll seek the procedure out of state

 On her GoFundMe page, Davis said she plans to travel to North Carolina to get this "challenging" procedure.

-"This is not fair to me and it should not happen to any other woman," Davis added.
+"This is not fair to me, and it should not happen to any other woman," Davis added.

 "Being a mother starts when your baby’s in the womb, not on the outside.
 The attachment and everything that comes with it.
 So as a mother, as a parent, it's my obligation to have my children's best interest at heart."